Genesis of the project.

 Our milestones were drawn up as follows:

 We met monthly and began reading and watching material around this topic.
-Our learnings and additional questions were documented in a shared research document.
+Our learnings and unanswered questions were documented in a shared research document.

 To add to the quality of the research, one of us visited Asia towards the end of our project (Q4) to conduct interviews and gather on-the-ground data.
 We believed that information gathered in-field would be most beneficial and accurate, which would supplement the information we gathered online.

 The budget that we pooled between the two of us was a small sum of $6,000 Australian Dollars.
-This enabled us to experiment without great risk and it was deemed enough to create some impact in the regions we were interested in.
+This enabled us to experiment at a small scale and it was deemed enough to create some impact in the regions we were interested in.

-Thus, we present our findings here, aiming to spread awareness on this crucial issue with the hope of fostering a better environment for children in need of support.
+Everything that we’ve learnt, we want you to have.
+Over the next series of posts, we’ll present all our findings.
+We hope that this knowledge will help spread awareness on this crucial issue and foster a better environment for children in need of support.